Stanley5249/sugar/README.md

 **A**rgument
 **R**unners

-Although the acronym is a bit of a stretch, it has a nice ring to it.
-The real answer is that "Sugar" refers to syntactic sugar, which makes the code more readable and easier to write.
+While the acronym might be a bit of a stretch, it has a nice ring to it.
+In reality, "Sugar" refers to syntactic sugar, which makes the code more readable and easier to write.

 ### Why Run a CLI Program as a Shell?

-The answer is to avoid long start-up times when importing heavy modules.
-In recent years, many researchers use deep learning frameworks like PyTorch and TensorFlow, which often take a second to warm up.
-For CLI programs, it is better to have a quick response time to provide a better user experience.
-Using a shell, you only load things once, and the shell will handle exceptions.
+Quick response times are crucial for a good user experience in CLI programs.
+Running a CLI program as a shell helps avoid repeatedly loading heavy modules, making subsequent commands respond quicker.
+This is particularly important for researchers using deep learning frameworks like PyTorch and TensorFlow, which can take a second to initialize.

-Another approach to avoid long loading times is lazy import.
-Some projects rely on [`lazy-loader`](https://github.com/scientific-python/lazy-loader) from Scientific-Python, which is also a good choice.
-Additionally, Sugar has an experimental submodule for lazily importing libraries inside a context manager.
-See the Experimental section for details.
+Another way to reduce loading times is through lazy imports.
+Some projects use the [`lazy-loader`](https://github.com/scientific-python/lazy-loader) from Scientific-Python, which is an effective solution.
+Additionally, Sugar offers an experimental submodule for lazy importing within a context manager.
+For more details, see the Experimental section.

 ### Why Did We Start the Project?